Tymoshenko row causes Ukraine to call off summit

 The authorities have refused to allow her to take up an offer from Germany to be treated in Berlin for chronic back trouble.
 Under a deal worked out involving German doctors, she had been tentatively expected to move to a Kharkiv hospital on Tuesday to be treated there.

-However, after meeting a German doctor in prison, she declined to be moved from Kharkiv’s Kachanivska prison to hospital on Tuesday, though later agreed to transfer there on Wednesday.
+However, after meeting a German doctor in prison, she declined to be moved from Kharkiv’s Kachanivska prison to hospital on Tuesday, though she left open the prospects of transferring there on Wednesday.

-“I can say that we have reached an agreement that Mrs Tymoshenko tomorrow will be transferred to the hospital and we can start our therapy,” German doctor Lutz Harms told reporters.

-Her daughter, Yevgenia, said that Tymoshenko would gradually wind down her hunger strike as her medical treatment progressed.
-“Dr. Harms will take her off her hunger strike and this will take from 10-14 days,” she told reporters.
+Tymoshenko needed more time to discuss her situation with her lawyers, a prison service statement said.

-If she does make her much-publicized move to hospital on Wednesday, this could again upstage Yanukovich since May 9 is Victory Day when he will lead the country in ceremonies marking the Soviet Union’s defeat of Nazi Germany.
+If she did make her much-publicized move to hospital on Wednesday, this could again upstage Yanukovich, since May 9 is Victory Day when he will lead the country in ceremonies marking the Soviet Union’s defeat of Nazi Germany.

-It was unclear whether she would maintain her hunger strike while being treated by the German doctors.
+One immediate question was whether she would maintain her hunger strike while being treated by the German doctors.

 “She has not abandoned her hunger strike and she will not abandon it until the question of her situation has been resolved,” one of her lawyers, Olexandr Plakhotnyuk, told reporters outside the prison on Tuesday.